Frequently Asked Questions

 Is there somewhere to get groceries?

 Yes!
-Aviemore is just 15 minutes away and has a well-stocked Tesco and Aldi, as well as B&M for logs, and Costa.
+Aviemore is just 20 minutes away and has a well-stocked Tesco and Aldi, as well as B&M for logs, and Costa.
 If you’d rather not cook, there are also plenty of excellent restaurants and pubs to enjoy nearby.

 Is the lodge suitable for small children?

 Yes, absolutely!
 All rooms have beds suitable for children, though we do not recommend young children use the top bunks.
-While we don’t provide cots, there is space for a travel cot in the Niffield En-suite rooms.
+While we don’t provide cots, there is space for a travel cot in the Nuffield En-suite rooms.

 For safety, all children must be supervised when outside.
 The surrounding terrain includes rocky areas, small lochs, and bogs, and weather conditions in the Cairngorms can change rapidly.
 Children should never be left to explore alone, and we ask parents and guardians to keep a close watch to ensure a safe and enjoyable stay.